 Continuing the series about my motorcycles this is my current machine.
 The tenth and only bike I have purchased by trying to be rational rather then emotional but with motorcycles I think the latter is just as important.

-Riding in Japan is superb however not something I can access on any Sunday like when living in Australia.
-I have the choice of gridlock traffic for a couple of hours to and from the nearest riding area or expensive tolls to escape Tokyo.
+Riding in Japan can be superb however not something I can access on any Sunday.
+I have the choice of gridlock traffic for a couple of hours to and from the nearest riding area or expensive tolls and usually more gridlock traffic on highway to escape Tokyo.

-The FJR is further below the radar here where people who are buying tourers choose things like Honda’s Super Bol D’or 1300 and Yamaha have to pitch the FJR against that style of big four not the Tourer from BMW.
-So you end up with the R1200RT sitting off in stratospheric pricing for Japan of $30,000 while the FJR was can be had for just over $13,000.
-The money saved has paid for all my touring in Japan the last 5 years.
+The FJR is further unpopular here where people who are touring choose things like Honda’s Super Bol D’or so Yamaha pitch the FJR against it not the R1200RT and price it at about $15,000 (AUD).
+I did think about the RT but the $20,000 saved has paid for my touring in Japan for years.